 1/4 teaspoon cinnamon

 Olive oil (extra virgin) or vegetable oil

-- Heat 2 tablespoons of oil in a large saucepan over medium heat, add the chopped onion, saute until soft and light brown.
+- Heat 2 tablespoons of oil in a large saucepan over medium heat, add the chopped onion, saute until soft.

 - Add the minced garlic and saute for another 2-3 minutes.
 Add turmeric, stir well.